 You'll want serve this with something on the side to make the most of the delicious garlic gravy.
 My choice is usually a creamy mashed potato, but pasta or rice would also be nice.
 At the risk of carb overload, I'd even throw a great crusty bread in to the mix, to dip in the gravy.
 Add a salad or veg for a complete meal.
 I also love green beans or broccoli with this dish.

-- 2 Tbsp. cooking oil
+- 2 Tbsp cooking oil (vegetable, canola etc)

 - Salt and freshly-ground black pepper

-- 20-22 cloves of garlic (2 full heads), separated and peeled
+- 20 cloves garlic ( separated and peeled (2 full heads))

-- 2 Tbsp. flour
+- 2 Tbsp all-purpose flour

 - 3/4 cup dry white wine (any kind, or alternately use more chicken broth instead)

 - 1 cup chicken broth

-- 1 1/4 tsp. fresh thyme leaves (or about 3/4 tsp. dried leaves)
+- 1 1/4 tsp fresh thyme leaves (or about 3/4 tsp. dried thyme leaves)

-- 2 Tbsp. butter
+- 2 Tbsp butter